Running Interactive Scripts

 python3 -m pip install dukpy

 If you have a really old version of Python, you might need to install the pip package first, possibly using a command line easy_install.
-If you do your Python programming through an IDE, you may need to use your IDE’s package installer.
+If you do your Python programming through an integrated development environment (IDE), you may need to use your IDE’s package installer.
 If nothing else works, you can build from source.

 If you’re following along in something other than Python, you might need to skip this chapter, though you could try binding directly to the duktape library that dukpy uses.